godotengine/godot-docs/classes/class_tileset.rst

 A TileSet can be configured so that its tiles expose more or less properties.
 To do so, the TileSet resources uses property layers, that you can add or remove depending on your needs.

 For example, adding a physics layer allows giving collision shapes to your tiles.
-Each layer having dedicated properties (physics layer an mask), you may add several TileSet physics layers for each type of collision you need.
+Each layer having dedicated properties (physics layer and mask), you may add several TileSet physics layers for each type of collision you need.

 See the functions to add new layers for more information.